Olympus E-M1 II vs PEN-F

 - More heavily discounted: Has been on the market for longer (launched in January 2016).

-The review scores listed above should be treated with care, though.
-The assessments were made in relation to similar cameras of the same technological generation.
+Care should be taken when interpreting the review scores above, though.
+The ratings were established in reference to similarly priced cameras that were available in the market at the time of the review.
 Thus, a score needs to be put into the context of the launch date and the launch price of the camera, and rating-comparisons among cameras that span long time periods or concern very differently equipped models make little sense.
 Also, please note that some of the review sites have changed their methodology and reporting over time.

 Other camera comparisons

 Did this review help to inform your camera decision process?
 In case you are interested in seeing how other cameras pair up, just make your choice using the following search menu.
 As an alternative, you can also directly jump to any one of the listed comparisons that were previously generated by the CAM-parator tool.